morse-simulator/morse/doc/morse/dev/services.rst

 An **interruptible** service is preempted when a new asynchronous service is started by calling the ``interrupt`` method.
-The ``interrupt`` method is defined in :py:class:`morse.core.AbstractObject` to send back to the caller the status :data:`morse.core.status.PREEMPTED`.
+The ``interrupt`` method is defined in :py:class:`morse.core.abstractobject.AbstractObject` to send back to the caller the status :data:`morse.core.status.PREEMPTED`.
 It is advised to overload this behaviour in the component class to ensure the service is actually interrupted (do not forget however to call overloaded ``interrupt`` method, as shown in the example below).

 .. code-block:: python

     import morse.core.actuator

-    class WaypointActuatorClass(morse.core.actuator.Actuator):
+    class Waypoint(morse.core.actuator.Actuator):

          def interrupt(self):
              self.local_data['x'] = self.bge_object.worldPosition[0]
              self.local_data['y'] = self.bge_object.worldPosition[1]
              self.local_data['z'] = self.bge_object.worldPosition[2]
-             super(WaypointActuatorClass, self).interrupt()
+             super(Waypoint, self).interrupt()

 .. note::
     It is recommended to always implement the ``interrupt`` method even if the